Hinah

 Hinah (Arabic: حينة) is a Syrian village in the Qatana District of the Rif Dimashq Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Hinah had a population of 1,524 in the 2004 census.
+The inhabitants of Hinah are predominantly Druze and Christians.

 History

+The presence of Druze around Mount Hermon is documented since the founding of the Druze religion in the beginning of the 11th century.

-Historical geographer Samuel Klein has pointed out that in the immediate environs of Hinah and Rimah there is a large reservoir (birket) containing more than 500 m3 of water for irrigation of crops.
+Historical geographer Samuel Klein has pointed out that in the immediate environs of Heeneh and Rimah there is a large reservoir (birket) containing more than 500 m3 of water for irrigation of crops.

-In 1838, Eli Smith noted Hinah's population as Druze and Orthodox Christian.
+In 1838, Eli Smith noted Hinah's population as Druze and Antiochian Greek Christians.